 In 2019, a new traineeship program was launched in Queensland based in Blackwater and Brisbane as a pilot program to recruit and develop our operators and supervisors of the future.
-Six trainees comprising 50% women commenced full time traineeships with Boom for 2 years while completing Certificate III in Driver Operations training.
+Six trainees comprising 33.3% women are currently engaged in full time traineeships with Boom for 2 years while completing Certificate III in Driver Operations training and are scheduled to complete their certificate training in October 2021.

-Objectives, along with the implementation of the initiatives, are monitored by the Nomination & Remuneration Committee and the Board.
-The Chief Executive Officer has primary responsibility for the successful execution of the Diversity Policy and the associated initiatives.
+Objectives, along with the implementation of the initiatives, are monitored by the Board.
+The Chief Executive Officer has primary responsibility for the successful execution of the Diversity Policy, Gender Equality Plan and the associated initiatives.